download

 weight-tape-2

-2. Place the weigh tape over your horse's back at the base of their withers, making sure that the black arrow is pointing towards the ground.
-Next, bring the tape underneath the girth area just behind the foreleg and elbow.
+2. Place the weigh tape over the horse’s back at the base of the withers, Next, bring the tape underneath the girth area just behind the foreleg and elbow.

 Weigh tape